 The competition campaign will take place from 28 June until 1 July 2018.
 Eighteen teams will participate this year: the winners of the CanSat national competitions from Austria, Belgium, Czech Republic, Denmark, Germany, Greece, Ireland, Italy, Nordic (joint competition Finland-Sweden-Norway), Portugal, Poland, Romania, the Netherlands, Spain, and the UK, as well a team from Hungary selected directly by ESA.

 For the 18 participating CanSat teams, ESA will sponsor the accommodation, meals, and local transportation expenses for one teacher and six students per national team, as well as all costs for the rocket launches and related flight activities.

-Teams are responsible for their travel booking and expenses from their hometowns to and from Lisbon (flights Lisbon-Azores and Azores-Lisbon will be covered by ESA and partners).
+Teams are responsible for their travel booking and expenses from their hometowns to and from Portugal (ESA and partners will provide flights from the Portuguese mainland to the Azores).
 The teams will also have to cover the costs of their CanSat hardware and tools.